-- 1. Monitor legislation, regulations, or other threats to the continued support of telehealth through the Nebraska Universal Service Fund and update the Community Council and Nebraska Information Technology Commission at least annually. - a.
+D. Encourage continued cooperation of all entities involved in the development and management of the Nebraska Statewide Telehealth Network by facilitating meetings on specific issues as needed.
+Partners include hospitals across the state of Nebraska, the Nebraska Hospital Association, the Nebraska Health and Human Services System; the Nebraska Information Technology Commission/Office of the Chief Information Officer; the Nebraska Division of Communications; The University of Nebraska, the Nebraska Public Service Commission, and telecommunications providers.

+- 1. Report on any issues or problems, and if necessary facilitate meetings to bring interested parties together to discuss and resolve the issue. - a.
 Lead Entity: Telehealth Subcommittee - b.
 Timeframe: September 1, 2005 - c.
-Funding: No funding required for this task - D. Encourage continued cooperation of all entities involved in the development and management of the Nebraska Statewide Telehealth Network by facilitating meetings on specific issues as needed.
-Partners include hospitals across the state of Nebraska, the Nebraska Hospital Association, the Nebraska Health and Human Services System; the Nebraska Information Technology Commission/Office of the Chief Information Officer; the Nebraska Division of Communications; The University of Nebraska, the Nebraska Public Service Commission, and telecommunications providers.

-- 1. Report on any issues or problems, and if necessary facilitate meetings to bring interested parties together to discuss and resolve the issue. - a.
-Lead Entity: Telehealth Subcommittee b.
-Timeframe: September 1, 2005 c.
-Funding: No funding required for this task

-E. Provide assistance to hospitals and to the Nebraska Hospital Association to address issues pertaining to centralized administration and network management.
-Members of CAP, the entity responsible for the development and administration of Network Nebraska, have provided technical assistance to the Nebraska Statewide Telehealth Network.
-As both Network Nebraska and the Nebraska Statewide Telehealth Network develop and address administration and network management, CAP may be able to provide assistance to the Nebraska Statewide Telehealth Network.
+Funding: No funding required for this task - d.
+Status (March 2005): No action needed. - E. Provide assistance to hospitals and to the Nebraska Hospital Association to address issues pertaining to network administration and management.
+Members of the Technical Panel and CAP, the entity responsible for the development and administration of Network Nebraska, have provided technical assistance to the Nebraska Statewide Telehealth Network.
+As both Network Nebraska and the Nebraska Statewide Telehealth Network develop and address administration and network management, the Technical Panel may be able to provide assistance to the Nebraska Statewide Telehealth Network.
 Opportunities to leverage resources should be explored.

-- 1. Meet with the Technical Subcommittee of the Nebraska Statewide Telehealth Network to discuss issues related to centralized administration and network management. - a.
-Lead Entity: Collaborative Aggregation Partnership - b.
+- 1. Meet with the Technical Subcommittee of the Nebraska Statewide Telehealth Network to discuss issues related to network administration and management. - a.
+Lead Entity: Technical Panel - b.
 Timeframe: May 31, 2005 - c.
-Funding: No funding required for this task - F. Provide assistance in promoting the use of the network to doctors, administrators, and health care providers.
+Funding: No funding required for this task - d.
+Status: No action taken.
+A meeting will be scheduled later this spring. - F. Provide assistance in promoting the use of the network to doctors, administrators, and health care providers.
 A workshop on telehealth targeting hospital technical staff and administrators was held in Grand Island on April 27, 2004.
 Another workshop is scheduled for September 10 in Kearney.
 Sponsors of the workshops have included the Nebraska Office of Rural Health and Central Nebraska Area Health Education Center.
-Another workshop is planned on September 10, 2004 in Kearney as part of the Nebraska Rural Health Association's annual conference.
-The event is sponsored by the Nebraska Rural Health Association and co-sponsored by the Nebraska Office of Rural Health and the University of Nebraska Medical Center.
 Many of the entities involved in health and medical education participate in the NITC's Telehealth Subcommittee.
 The NITC Telehealth subcommittee should serve as a vehicle for encouraging and coordinating educational and promotional programming to advance the use of telehealth.

-- 1. Form a subcommittee to develop a plan for future educational programming.

-- a.
-Lead Entity: Telehealth Subcommittee

-- b.
-Timeframe: November 15, 2004
+- 1. Form a subcommittee to develop a plan for future educational programming. - a.
+Lead Entity: Telehealth Subcommittee - b.
+Timeframe: November 15, 2004 - c.
+Status (March 2005): A subcommittee has been formed.

-- 2. Organize at least one educational program on an issue related to the delivery and expansion of telehealth.

-- a.
-Lead Entity: Telehealth Subcommittee

-- b.
-Timeframe: September 1, 2005
+- 2. Organize at least one educational program on an issue related to the delivery and expansion of telehealth. - a.
+Lead Entity: Telehealth Subcommittee - b.
+Timeframe: September 1, 2005 - c.
+Status (March 2005): Workshops were held Sept.
+10 and Feb.
+18. A workshop is being planned for the Panhandle later this spring.